zajm/grunt-resolve-json-refs/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History

+* 1.0.0
+    * update dependencies so that this module does not cause problems with recent grunts

 * 0.1.2
     * bump down required lodash version